manishkumar03/apple-metal-tiled-matrix-multiplication/README.md

 Suppose we’re multiplying two matrices, **A** and **B**, to produce the output matrix **C**.
 To compute the first row of matrix C, we multiply the first row of A with each column of B. This means we need to load the entire matrix B from global memory into local (register/shared) memory for just this one row of A.

 Next, to compute the second row of C, we take the second row of A and we multiply it with all columns of B, which means we reload matrix B from global memory again.
 And this goes on for all the rows of A. So if matrix A has 1024 rows, we’ll be loading matrix B 1024 times from global memory.
-And matrix A also gets loaded from global memory same number of times.
-This is obviously quite wasteful and hopefully we can do something about it.
+Similarly, multiple threads load each row of matrix A repeatedly from global memory.
+This is obviously quite wasteful and we need to find a better algorithm to cut down on this excessive global memory traffic.

 #### But you might ask: Isn’t Global Memory Fast?
 Why do we care if matrix B is being fetched multiple times?